phaniamt/azure-aks-practice/README.md

 ### Configure the ssl in application gateway

-- **Fist generate the letsencrypt ssl using certbot or purchase the ssl
+- **First generate the letsencrypt ssl using certbot or purchase the ssl**

 ### Convert pem to pfx